#6 Submarkets and graph view

 #8 Smarter Shop App recommendations

-If you use Shop App for selling your products, you can now reach new and existing customers through personalized recommendations that adapt based on real-time shopping activity.
-You can also better sync your online store products with Shop App using new PDP customizations.
+Shop App for selling your products, you can now reach new and existing customers through personalized recommendations that adapt based on real-time shopping activity.
+You can also better sync your online store products with Shop App using

 #9 B2B Markets